SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 Chapter 2.
 Getting Started
 ******************

-This chapter explains how to set up an example virtual host through installation and system configuration.
+This chapter explains abot installation and configuration up to setting up a sample virtual host.
+A simple text editor is all you need.
-The entire proccess can be done with a simple text editor.

-STON is developed to run on the standard Linux server.
-Any hardware, OS or file system dependencies are excluded from developing stages.
-It is very important to help customers to select the appropriate equipments because configuring the proper server, based on the nature and scale of service is the beginning of service.
+STON Edge Server is proprietary software, running on 64-bit Linux servers.
+A suitable selection of hardware components is important.

 .. toctree::
    :maxdepth: 2